KaveriBridge/science/10th/carbon-and-its-compounds/notes.md

 * One of the reasons is the small size of carbon.
 * This enables the nucleus to hold on to the shared pairs of electrons strongly.
 * The bonds formed by elements having bigger atoms are much weaker

+## VERSATILE NATURE OF CARBON
+### Why is Carbon considered versatile?
+* Unlike any other element, carbon can form millions of compounds.

 ### Why can carbon form so many compounds?
 * There are two reasons (i) Catenation (ii) Tetravalency